Smurfing Money Deposits

 What makes smurfing financial deposits so complicated, is that because in many situations, the same behavior used to smurf accounts is considered legal bank deposits.

-For example, if a person wanted to split their $24,000 deposit into three (3) $8,000 deposits because they own three (3) convenience stores throughout the city, and want to have an account near each one of their stores — this is not illegal.
+For example, if a person wanted to split their $24,000 deposit into three (3) $8,000 deposits because they own three (3) convenience stores throughout the city and they want to have an account near each one of their stores — this is not illegal.

-It is when a person smurfs account deposits to avoid detection and bank reporting (CTR and SAR) that it becomes more complicated.
+When a person smurfs account deposits to avoid detection and bank reporting (Currency Transaction Report CTR and Suspicious Activity Report SAR), then it becomes more complicated.

 First, What is Structuring?